Iframes and Process Allocation

 In general, this means that the Monday.com extensions are now competing for resources on the same threads and memory!
 For example:

-- A Long Task in one Iframe will affect the performance of the other
+- A Long Task in one iframe will affect the performance of the other

 - JavaScript execution will interleave on the same Main Thread, despite different execution contexts and DOM instances

-- Running out of memory in the one iframe will crash all iframes of the Monday.com extension hosted iframes
+- Running out of memory in the one iframe will crash all iframes of the Monday.com extension hosted iframes across the browser

 If your application is using a similar cross-origin iframe based approach, be aware that your hosted extension across the entire set of browser tabs will be competing for shared resources; you may want to throttle execution or release memory of inactive iframes.